VHL-Playground/TravalMS/README.md

 -   [ ] **Q2 2026**: Integrate the first national/regional railway data API.
 -   [ ] **Q3 2026**: Develop the mobile application.
 -   [ ] **Long-term**: Introduce advanced features like AI-powered recommendations, social sharing, and offline mode.

-### 🤝 Contributing

-Contributions of any kind are welcome!
-Whether it's code, documentation, design, or testing, your help is invaluable.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### ⚖️ License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).